Niegil-Francis/ur5-ag95-resources/cobot-env/README.md

 # cobot-env

 ## About
-Contains files and models describing the environment.
+Contains files and models describing, constructing, and adding more functions to the environment.

 <br/>